Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

+- Texas A&M and its opponents have combined to score more than 49.5 points in three of nine games this season.

-- Texas A&M's games this season have gone over 49.5 points three of nine times.
+- Auburn's games have gone over 49.5 points in five of eight chances this season.

-- The combined points per game average of the two teams, 64.5, is 15 points greater than Saturday's over/under.
+- Saturday's over/under is 15 points lower than the two team's combined 64.5 points per game average.

-- This contest's total is 13.6 points above the 35.9 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 35.9 points per game, 13.6 fewer than this contest's over/under.

 - The 55.9 PPG average total in Tigers games this season is 6.4 points more than this game's over/under.